 Tips for Successful Grasscycling

-Many people treat their lawns like a "crop:" they (over) water and (over) fertilize their lawns to encourage excessive growth.
+Many people treat their lawns like a "crop:" they overwater and over fertilise their lawns to encourage excessive growth.
 The "harvested crop" (grass clippings) is then bagged and disposed.
-Proper mowing, watering, and fertilizing practices result in more moderate turf growth, yet still produce a healthy, green lawn.
+Proper mowing, watering, and fertilising practices result in more moderate turf growth, yet still produce a healthy, green lawn.

 Two common mowing mistakes are: